eiberham/rules-lint/README.md

   checkAsyncIncongruence: true
 ```

+## Rules reference

+**CheckTemplateVars:** Will check whether the template variables are formatted correctly line by line, checking for missing opening and closing curly braces.

+**CheckUnusedContextKeys:** Highlights whether defined context keys are currently not being used.

+**CheckAsyncIncongruence:** Validates that anytime a rule is defined as async there's a matches conditional present.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.